salmant/weather_data_pyspark_project/README.md

 ```

 <br>
-<br>We would like to have a PySpark project able to convert the input data into a format named `parquet`.
+<br>We would like to have a PySpark project able to convert the CSV input data into a format named `parquet`.
 The `parquet` data formatted will be strored in the `output` folder in the `parquet` subfolder.
 <br>

 <br>The PySpark project should be able to answer different questions: (Question 1) what has/have been the hottest day(s), (Question 2) what has been the hottest temperature and (Question 3) what has/have been the hottest region(s).